Arthur Fadden: Acting prime minister

+Final years in office

 On the night before the 1954 federal election, Fadden was seriously injured in a car accident while travelling back to Brisbane from Dalby.
 Near Grantham, the car in which he was travelling failed to negotiate a curve on a slippery road, and rolled three times.
 Fadden, who had been sitting next to the driver, was pulled from the car unconscious and spent election day in hospital, unable to cast his vote.
 He was left with injuries to his face, head, and legs, and required five separate operations.

 Fadden resigned as leader of the Country Party on 26 March 1958, with John McEwen elected unopposed as his successor.
 At the same time, he announced that he would retire from politics at the 1958 election.
 He delivered his eleventh and final budget on 5 August.
 Although the election was held on 22 November, he did not resign from the ministry until 9 December, remaining in office as treasurer for over two weeks while not being a member of parliament.

-Having continued as Treasurer after his resignation as Country Party leader it was unusual that the Treasurer was a member of the junior party of the Coalition who was not also the current party leader.